Mushahid2521/BioDiversity_Index/README.md

 print(alpha_index(df, index='Shannon'))
 ```

 The dataframe is expected to be in a definite format.
 Row represents the taxa and column represents each sample.
-Both absolute and relative abundance are accepted.
+Absolute read counts are taken as input and converted to relative abundance when required for an index.